ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour000.md

 ---
 layout: page-fullwidth
-title: "Microsoft Azure IoT Labs: Getting Started"
+title: "Microsoft Azure IoT Labs - Getting Started"
 subheadline: "A Step-by-Step Guide"
 teaser: "This is a step-by-step guide to preparing your computer for the Azure IoT Labs."
 show_meta: true